gsa-oes/office-of-evaluation-sciences/_projects/1514-2-iff-confirmation-prompt-update.md

 ## What was the impact?

 In the quarter immediately following the implementation of the confirmation prompt, the median self-reported sales amount was $445 higher for vendors signing at the top of the form, translating into an extra $1.59 million in IFF paid to the government in a single quarter.
 In subsequent quarters, self-reported sales were still higher for treatment group vendors than for those in the control group, but the difference in these quarters was not statistically significant.

+*Update December 2021:* The abstract for this project was updated on December X, 2021 to include a retraction of a paper cited in the abstract.
+You can view the original abstract and verify our original upload date [here](https://github.com/gsa-oes/office-of-evaluation-sciences/blob/master/assets/abstracts/1514-2-iff-confirmation-prompt-update.pdf).